bartbutenaers/node-red-contrib-polygon-transform/README.md

 ## Node usage

 This node allows polygons (and bounding boxes) to be tranformed from one format to another.
+This is useful since lots of different formats are being used by individual projects:
++ In [YOLO](https://pjreddie.com/darknet/yolo/) the bounding box is represented as [x_center, y_center, width, height].
++ For [CreateML](https://developer.apple.com/machine-learning/create-ml/), the the bounding box is represented as [x_center, y_center, width, height].
++ ...

 ### Supported formats